huggingface/transformers/docs/source/en/quantization/vptq.md

 pip install vptq
 ```

-The library provides efficient kernels for both GPU and CPU inference and training.
+The library provides efficient kernels for NVIDIA/AMD GPU inference.

-The instructions on how to quantize models yourself, as well as all the relevant code can be found in the corresponding GitHub [repository](https://github.com/Vahe1994/AQLM).
-To run AQLM models simply load a model that has been quantized with AQLM:
+To run VPTQ models simply load a model that has been quantized with VPTQ:

 ```python
 from transformers import AutoTokenizer, AutoModelForCausalLM